venkateshwarans/crayon/docs/docs/index.md

 ### Component Library
 The component library is a set of beautifully designed & accessible UI components that are designed to work together to provide a live & responsive end-user experience for your AI applications. <br />
 It is built on top of headless Radix components and the Shell bridges the core and this component library to provide a seamless developer experience.

+## Generative UI & Crayon
+While Crayon is agnostic to the use case, one of the key reasons we made it is to power Generative UI interfaces. <br />
+We believe that Generative UI represents the next paradigm shift in how we interact with AI and we want to make it easier for everyone to build them.
+See [Generative UI](/docs/concepts/generative-ui) for more details.

 ## What can I build with Crayon?